 The engine and the body style made it an immediate success with the public at large and the car racing community.
-It also had the first wraparound windshield, a trend which was later shared by all American cars.
+It also had the first wraparound windshield, a trend that was later shared by all American cars.
 The J-2 powered Oldsmobile 88 was a favorite of NASCAR driver Richard Petty because it was a winner.

 The automobile inspired the first rock and roll song, “Rocket 88” by Jackie Brenston and his Delta Cats.
 The song made it to number one R&B charts.
-“Make a date with a Rocket 88” was also inspired by the car widely popular slogan.
+“Make a date with a Rocket 88” was also inspired by the car’s widely popular slogan.

 Let me introduce you to my Rocket ’88.